zpoint/CPython-Internals/BasicObject/long/long.md

 ##### ingeter 32768

-cpython don't use all the 16 bits in **digit** field, the first bit of every **digit** is reserved, we wiil see why later
+CPython don't use all the 16 bits in **digit** field, the first bit of every **digit** is reserved, we will see why later

 ![32768](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/long/32768.png)

 ##### little endian and big endian

-notice, because the **digit** is the smallest unit in the cpython abstract level, order between bytes inside a single ob_digit are represent in most-important-bit-in-the-left-most order(big endian order)
+notice, because the **digit** is the smallest unit in the CPython abstract level, order between bytes inside a single ob_digit are represent in most-important-bit-in-the-left-most order(big-endian order)

 order between **digit** in the **ob_digit** array are represent in most-important-digit-in-the-right-most order(little endian order)